 - Let it dry until it turns transparent

-- Adjust them up and finish off your make-up
+- Adjust the lashes until they sit right, and finish off your make-up

 Sometimes make-up will fail you, sometimes it won’t.

 DOESN’T REALLY MATTER.

 What matters is that you accept and understand that your eyebrows, and your eyelashes, are an accessory, like many other things in life.